The Last Spritz

 Parfums de MarlyEDP

 Parfums de Marly Pegasus is the house's most widely recommended fragrance, and for once the consensus is right.
-Bergamot, heliotrope, and cypress open with a slightly sweet, powdery clarity; lavender and bitter almond deepen the mid with a signature the house calls its own; vanilla, amber, and sandalwood close in a warm direction that works from the office to a date night without changing clothes.
+Bergamot, heliotrope, and a touch of cumin open with a slightly sweet, powdery clarity; jasmine, lavender, and bitter almond deepen the mid with a signature the house calls its own; vanilla, amber, and sandalwood close in a warm direction that works from the office to a date night without changing clothes.

 At 85 longevity and 70 projection it performs reliably without overwhelming.
-The $230–$325 price range is on the higher end of what's reasonable for a versatile fragrance, but Pegasus has a quality of composition — that almond-lavender-vanilla trifecta — that designer houses have been trying to replicate since this launched.
+The $290–$545 price range is on the higher end of what's reasonable for a versatile fragrance, but Pegasus has a quality of composition — that almond-lavender-vanilla trifecta — that designer houses have been trying to replicate since this launched.
+See the full breakdown.

 Althair